Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-characterized by two parameters $\paramDispKTwo$ and $\paramDispKFour$.
-When $\paramDispKTwo > 0$ the single-particle dispersion reads $\varepsilon_{\vec{k}} = b (k^{2} - \moatMomentum^{2})^{2}$, where $k \equiv |\vec{k}|$.
-This has the form of a Higgs potential and features a moat in 2D, i.e., a ring-shaped valley with radius $\moatMomentum \equiv \sqrt{\paramDispKTwo / 2 \paramDispKFour}$.
-In the 1D case, the ``moat'' is simply a pair of minima at $\pm \moatMomentum$.
-Our task will be to determine how the presence of a moat band can influence the phase diagram of the interacting system and to find the many-body ground state.
-Note that the constant shift in Eq.\ \eqref{eq:KEOperator} is such that the kinetic energy vanishes at the moat momentum, so the moat energy barrier is $\moatEnergyBarrier \equiv \varepsilon_{\vec{0}} = \paramDispKTwo^{2} / 4 \paramDispKFour$.
 Note that Eq.\ \eqref{eq:KEOperator} corresponds to the lowest-order terms in a gradient expansion of a moat-shaped kinetic energy and behaves quartically at large momenta.
-This is not a problem from the point of view of a proof of principle, but in realistic settings we expect a quadratic behavior at large $k$.
+This poses no issue as a proof of principle, but in realistic settings we expect a quadratic behavior at large $k$.
 If desired, one can take a dispersion of the form $(k -\moatMomentum)^{2} / 2 M$ instead, which however corresponds to a nonlocal operator in position space.
 Ultimately, the qualitative (and often quantitative) behavior of the system is mostly the same in any scenario, and we will explicitly point out the few differences when they arise.